KNOXVILLE, Tenn. (WVLT) -- On paper, he has 20, possibly 21 children.

-She told Volunteer TV, Hatchett is the father of her two sons.
-And she says her 4-year-old is expensive enough on his own.
+She told WVLT, Hatchett is the father of her two sons.
+She says her 4-year-old is expensive enough on his own.
 "He's a heavy milk drinker.
 And milk is not cheap," she said.

 "It's frustrating, but usually, when I ask he give it to me," she continued.

-It's due process-- the state is only allowed to take 50% of Hatchett's paycheck.
+It's due process, the state is only allowed to take 50 percent of Hatchett's paycheck.

-Still, Hatchett says the women knew what they were getting into.
+Still, Hatchett said the women knew what they were getting into.